minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-tubes-in-the-box.md

 ### Variation 2

-I took four tubes and I put the treats inside of the tubes before I placed them in the box.
+I took four tubes and I put the treats in the tubes before I placed them in the box.

 It took Miki about two minutes to figure out, that he needed to lift the tubes out of the box one at a time in order to get the treats.
 It took Miki about three minutes altogether to eat all the treats.